Modern Christian Christmas Traditions

 -

-A tradition from England, which my mother brought with her when she immigrated to America.
+My mother brought this tradition from England when she immigrated to America.

-This is to magically send the letter instantly to the North Pole.
+This custom is to magically send the letter instantly to the North Pole.

 -